LAPD Command Staff

 Bio

-2015 was quite the year for Emada, as she was named the Public Official of the Year by Governing Magazine, one of Los Angeles’ Most Influential Women by Los Angeles Magazine, and was a distinguished guest of First Lady Michelle Obama during the State of the Union Address.
+Assistant Chief Tingirides has been recognized widely for her trailblazing work.
+She was named Public Official of the Year by Governing Magazine, one of Los Angeles Magazine’s Most Influential Women, and was a distinguished guest of First Lady Michelle Obama at the State of the Union Address.
+She holds a B.A. in Criminal Justice from National University and a Master of Advanced Study in Criminology, Law and Society from the University of California, Irvine.